Iliotibial Band Syndrome (ITBS) is a common running knee injury. This article will help you identify ITBS symptoms, causes, and treatment options.

 Other forms of exercise such as biking, swimming, elliptical and weight training do not appear to aggravate Iliotibial band syndrome.
 It may be difficult but runner’s must stop running and allow the Iliotibial band to heal.

 Both over the counter orthotics and custom orthotics have been found to be superior to taking NSAID’s (non-steroidal anti-inflammatory drugs) and cortisone injections.
 In my experience orthotics have been useful in about 20-30% of Iliotibial band syndrome patients I have treated.
 Over the counter orthotics such as SUPERFEET can be useful and cost roughly $35.
-Sometimes custom orthotics is necessary with the cost being $327 at our clinic.
+Sometimes custom orthotics are necessary.
+At SDRI custom orthotics are $367 or $500 for 2 pair.

 There is always typical medical treatment of plantar fasciitis.
 You start by taking Ibuprofen (did anyone ever tell you….Iliotibial band syndrome is an Ibuprofen deficiency?), when that does not work maybe they send you to physical therapy, (my grandma could do those exercises!), now the cortisone shot is give (man that hurt!
 How do you know they simply did not miss?)
 Then surgery is offered.
 Do you really want surgery and all the complications that go with it?

 Here are recommendations for Iliotibial Band Syndrome (ITBS):